elementor/elementor/readme.txt

 * Fix: Transparency indicator not visible in UI Light theme for Color Picker
 * Fix: AI Expand Images not working on local and protected websites
 * Fix: `all: unset` assigned to buttons cause focus issues
-* Fix: Links to Elementor settings are broken in various locations
+* Fix: Links to Elementor Settings are broken in various locations
+* Fix: `RunReadyTrigger` returning incorrectly in various scenarios

 [See changelog for all versions.](https://go.elementor.com/full-changelog/)